raisedadead/astro-loader-hashnode/CONTRIBUTING.md

 - Export types from `src/types/index.ts`
 - Use Zod for runtime validation
 - Document complex types with JSDoc

+## Updating Schemas

+When you add or modify fields returned by any loader:

+1. Update the relevant Zod schema under `packages/astro-loader-hashnode/src/types/schema.ts`.
+2. Update the corresponding transform function in the loader (e.g. `posts.ts` `transformHashnodePost`).
+3. Add or adjust tests asserting the new field appears in stored `data` and, if relevant, in the `rendered` output.
+4. Update both READMEs (root and package) if the change is user-visible (new option, new field, or behavior change).
+5. Consider semantic versioning rules: new optional fields = minor, removed/changed fields = major.
+6. If adding digest-impacting fields, no extra steps are needed; the digest is calculated from the full data object.

 ## Pull Request Process